-- This appliance must be earthed. - All wiring external to the appliance must conform to the current B.S.
-7671. - The appliance requires a 240 V 50 Hz supply. - Connection of the appliance and any system controls to the mains supply must be through a common isolator and must be fused at 3A maximum.
+- This appliance must be earthed. - All wiring external to the appliance must conform to the current $B.S.\ 7671.$ - The STERLING FF requires a 240 V 50 Hz supply. - Connection of the appliance and any system controls to the mains supply must be through a common isolator and must be fused at 3A maximum.